 |Often appeals to Westerners interested in mysticism||No element of mysticism|

 Traditionalists sometimes claim that modern medical acupuncture can treat 'simple' problems but that the traditional version is needed for more complicated situations.
 There is no good evidence to support these claims.
 Practitioners of the modern version treat a wide range of conditions successfully.
 Contrary to what is often believed, acupuncture in China today is mostly done in the modern way.
-The journal Acupuncture in Medicine, a BMJ publication that only publishes papers on modern acupuncture, has many contributions by Chinese authors.
+Acupuncture in Medicine, the journal of the British Medical Acupuncture Society that only publishes papers on modern acupuncture, has many contributions by Chinese authors.

 Acupuncture is not a complete system of medicine but rather a therapeutic tool that can be used by a wide range of health professionals.
 Its main advantages are that it works in some disorders for which there is little or no effective treatment and that, in competent hands, it is relatively safe.
 Much of acupuncture is concerned with pain relief but it can also be used for certain non-painful disorders.

-To get an idea of the approach on which these courses are based, please see the FAQ and my article Where to place the needles and for how long?
+To get an idea of the approach on which tbjs course is based, please see the FAQ and my article Where to place the needles and for how long?